How to Write Acceptance Criteria for LLM Output (Not Just 'Be Accurate')

 Rule 4 — Ambiguity: Every Tie Gets an Explicit Breaker or an Honest Escape Hatch

 Some ambiguities cannot be resolved from the document alone.
 A date written as 04/05 is genuinely ambiguous without knowing the source locale.
-The right response is not to pick one silently — it is to commit to a rule or surface the uncertainty.
+The right response is not to pick silently — it is to commit to a deterministic rule or surface the uncertainty for a downstream resolver.

-Date format: prefer DD/MM since source documents are European.
+Date format: interpret as DD/MM/YYYY — source documents are European.

 If a date cannot be parsed unambiguously after applying this rule,

-set the field value to null and set needs_review: true.
+set the field to null and set needs_review: true.

 The needs_review flag is the escape hatch.
-It is an honest acknowledgment that a downstream human (or a second model pass) needs to resolve this case.
-Routing ambiguous cases to review is a feature, not a failure.
+It is an honest acknowledgment that a human (or a second model pass, or a routing step) needs to resolve this case.
+Routing ambiguous cases to review is a feature, not a failure mode — and it is testable: a grader can assert that whenever a date field is null, needs_review is also true.

 |---|---|---|

-The video demonstrates this directly: the same model, the same source documents, with the same prompt rewritten to include these four rules — produces three identical, stable outputs where before it produced three different ones.
+The video demonstrates this directly: the same model, the same source documents, the same task — with the prompt rewritten to include these four rules — produces three identical, stable outputs where before it produced three different ones.
 Nothing about the model changed.
-Only the gaps in the prompt did.
+Only the specification did.

 The “Two Engineers” Test